Here's the list of classes

 Brand Manager, Writer

 Learn the most important aspect of writing — how to structure a story as it relates to the medium of comics and graphic novels.
-Cartoonists will often take art classes to improve their drawing, but not enough take the time to hone their skills as a writer.
 In this workshop, writers and cartoonists learn the essential knowledge needed to write a story with interesting characters, an engaging plot, and a satisfying ending.
-Artists will be given drawing tips, instruction about technique, and examples of work by great masters, new and old, to help with visual storytelling, composition, light and dark, figure work, and other drawing skills.
+Both will learn about visual storytelling, as it relates to comics.
+Artists will learn about composition, lighting, figure work, and other drawing skills.
 The goal for writer/artists is to have a finished 8 to 10-page minicomic at the end of the classes.
-The goal for writers is to have a completed script for a 14 to 15-page short comics story.
-The students have fun and learn at the same time.
+The goal for writers is to have a completed script for a 15 to 16-page short comics script.

 -